Infosec Graduate Program

 Interdisciplinary Ph.
 D. Program in Information Security

-Before the inauguration of this AOS Program, Masters’ graduates at Purdue University interested in purely computational and/or technological research in information security were referred to the Doctor of Philosophy programs in the Department of Computer Science, School of Electrical and Computer Engineering, and College of Technology, and this practice continues.
-The new AOS Program prepares students who are interested in enriching their technical and scientific background in information security and combining it with preparation in a number of other disciplines.
-Each participating department or program has the option of specifying its own requirements by shaping and/or narrowing down the general requirements and options available to the Program’s students.
+Before the inauguration of this Interdisciplinary Infosec Ph.D.
+Program, Masters’ graduates at Purdue University interested in purely computational and/or technological research in information security were referred to the Doctor of Philosophy programs in the Department of Computer Science, School of Electrical and Computer Engineering, and the Purdue Polytechnic Institute, and this practice continues.
+The new Interdisciplinary major prepares students who are interested in enriching their technical and scientific background in information security and combining it with preparation in a number of other disciplines.
+Each participating department or program has the option of specifying its own requirements by shaping and/or narrowing the general requirements and options available to the Program’s students.

-The AOS Ph.D.
-Program is currently sponsored by the Department of Communication, College of Technology, and Program in Linguistics, each of which has established an AOS in Information Security at the Masters’ level and has now extended it to the Ph.D. level.
+The Interdisciplinary Ph.D.
+Program is currently sponsored by the Departments of Communication and Philosophy, the Polytechnic Institute, and the Program in Linguistics, each of which has established a concentration in Information Security at the Masters’ level and has now extended it to the Ph.D. level.
 Other graduate programs are considering sponsorship at this time.

 Admission to the Interdisciplinary Ph.
 D. Program

-Admissions are vetted by the AOS Program’s Admissions Committee appointed by the Executive Director from among the participating faculty and submitted to the Admissions Committee of the appropriate sponsoring Department or Program for ratification.
-The Graduate Record Examination (GRE) is required.
-Recognizing that interest as well as practical experience in information security may emerge from a wide variety of undergraduate and graduate backgrounds, the program has a reasonably flexible policy concerning preparation required for admission.
+Admissions are vetted by the Program’s Graduate Committee, composed of a selection of the participating faculty.
+The Graduate Record Examination (GRE) is required unless the applicant has obtained a masters degree from a U.S. university, in which case it is waived.
+Recognizing that interest, as well as practical experience in information security, may emerge from a wide variety of undergraduate and graduate backgrounds, the program has a reasonably flexible policy concerning preparation required for admission.
 Namely, it is desirable but not mandatory for candidates to have completed the equivalent of an undergraduate major in one of the areas represented by participating departments.
-A strong computational background is helpful.
+A strong computational background is necessary, however.

 Standard Grad Programs